 Adopt OAR 340-202-0020 to add an applicability clause to Division 202

-Amend OAR 340-202-0070 to incorporate the primary 1-hour National Ambient Air Quality Standard for sulfur dioxide, adopted by the EPA June 22, 2010 and effective on August 23, 2010.
+Amend OAR 340-202-0070 to incorporate the primary one-hour National Ambient Air Quality Standard for sulfur dioxide, adopted by the EPA June 22, 2010, and effective Aug.
+23, 2010.

-Amend OAR 340-202-0100 to incorporate the primary 1-hour National Ambient Air Quality Standard for nitrogen dioxide, adopted by the EPA February 9, 2010 and effective on April 12, 2010.
+Amend OAR 340-202-0100 to incorporate the primary one-hour National Ambient Air Quality Standard for nitrogen dioxide, adopted by EPA Feb.
+9, 2010, and effective April 12, 2010.

-Amend OAR 340-202-0130 to incorporate the primary and secondary National Ambient Air Quality Standard for lead, adopted by the EPA November 12, 2008 and effective on January 12, 2009.
+Amend OAR 340-202-0130 to incorporate the primary and secondary National Ambient Air Quality Standard for lead, adopted by the EPA Nov.
+12, 2008, and effective Jan.
+12, 2009.

-In addition to the rule amendments outlined above, three “crosswalks” titled “Infrastructure SIP Submittal documents for Purposes of Clean Air Act Sections 110(a)(1) and (2)” are included with this proposal.
-The crosswalks identify existing Oregon Administrative Rules and corresponding Oregon Revised Statutes that demonstrate DEQ has the necessary authorities in place to implement requirements of Sections 110(a)(1) and (a)(2) of the Clean Air Act with respect to the current NAAQS for NO2, SO2 and Pb.
-They are included for EQC approval and submittal to EPA as documentation that the infrastructure elements of the Oregon SIP meet the requirements of the Clean Air Act as they relate to the NO2, SO2 and Pb NAAQS.
+In addition to the rule amendments outlined above, three “crosswalks” titled “Infrastructure State Implementation Plan Submittal documents for Purposes of Clean Air Act Sections 110(a)(1) and (2)” are included with this proposal.
+The crosswalks identify existing Oregon Administrative Rules and corresponding Oregon Revised Statutes that demonstrate DEQ has the necessary authorities in place to implement requirements of Sections 110(a)(1) and (a)(2) of the Clean Air Act with respect to the current standards for NO2, SO2 and lead.
+They are included for EQC approval and submittal to EPA as documentation that the infrastructure elements of the Oregon State Implementation Plan meet the requirements of the Clean Air Act as they relate to the standards.

-The infrastructure SIP updates for NO2, SO2 and Pb were due to EPA in the 2012-2013 timeframe.
-DEQ chose to postpone submittal of these plan updates until EPA guidance was available for reference.
-EPA recently issued draft guidance addressing requirements for infrastructure elements of State Implementation Plans for multiple pollutants.
-In consultation with EPA Region 10, DEQ has used EPA’s multi-pollutant guidance document to develop this proposal.
-In order to streamline the submittal process, DEQ has bundled the required rule amendments for all three pollutants into one package for adoption by the EQC and submittal to EPA for approval as revisions to infrastructure elements of the Oregon SIP.
+DEQ postponed submitting plan updates past EPA’s 2012-2013 timeframe until EPA guidance was available for reference.
+DEQ consulted with EPA Region 10, DEQ to develop this proposal.
+In order to streamline the submittal process, DEQ bundled the required rule amendments for all three pollutants into one package.

 Brief history

 Section 110 of the Clean Air Act, 42 USC § 7410, requires state and local air pollution control agencies to adopt federally approved control strategies to minimize air pollution.
-The resulting body of regulations is known as the State Implementation Plan, or more commonly called a “SIP”.
+The resulting regulations are known as the State Implementation Plan.

 State Implementation Plans serve two main purposes:

-To demonstrate that the state has the basic air quality management program components in place to implement new or revised NAAQS; and
+To demonstrate that the state has the basic air quality management program components in place to implement new or revised National Ambient Air Quality Standards and

-To identify the emissions control requirements the state will rely upon to attain and/or maintain the primary and secondary NAAQS.
+To identify the emissions control requirements the state will rely upon to attain or maintain the primary and secondary standards.

-All states are required to submit SIPs with general infrastructure elements showing the state has the capacity to implement new or revised NAAQS.
-Infrastructure SIP submittals must include the basic program requirements for managing air quality required in Section 110(a)(2) of the Clean Air Act (CAA), as listed in Figure 1 below.
+All states are required to submit State Implementation Plans with general infrastructure elements showing the state has the capacity to implement new or revised National Ambient Air Quality Standards.
+Infrastructure State Implementation Plan submittals must include the basic program requirements for managing air quality required in Section 110(a)(2) of the Clean Air Act.

 Figure 1: Required Infrastructure Elements Tracked for Each State